aws/sagemaker-tensorflow-serving-container/README.md

 ## Pre/Post-Processing

-OutSageMaker TensorFlow Serving Container supports the following Content-Types for requests out of the box:
+SageMaker TensorFlow Serving Container supports the following Content-Types for requests:

 * `application/json` (default)
 * `text/csv`
 * `application/jsonlines`

-And the following Accept types for responses:
+And the following content types for responses:

 * `application/json` (default)
 * `application/jsonlines`

-The container will convert data in these formats to [TensorFlow Serving REST API](https://www.tensorflow.org/tfx/serving/api_rest) requests, and will send these requests using the default serving signature of your SavedModel.
+The container will convert data in these formats to [TensorFlow Serving REST API](https://www.tensorflow.org/tfx/serving/api_rest) requests, and will send these requests to the default serving signature of your SavedModel bundle.

-But you can also add customized Python code to process your input and output data.
-To make it work, here are some few things you need to pay attention:
+You can also add customized Python code to process your input and output data.
+To use this feature, you need to:
-1. The customized Python code file should be named `inference.py` and it should be under `code` directory of your model archive.
+1. Add a python file named `inference.py` to the code directory inside your model archive.
-2. `inference.py` should implement either a pair of `input_handler` and `output_handler` functions or a single `handler` function.
+2. In `inference.py`, implement either a pair of `input_handler` and `output_handler` functions or a single `handler` function.
 Note that if `handler` function is implemented, `input_handler` and `output_handler` will be ignored.

 To implement pre/post-processing handler(s), you will need to make use of the `Context` object created by Python service.
 The `Context` is a `namedtuple` with following attributes:
 - `model_name (string)`: the name of the model you will to use for inference, for example 'half_plus_three'